jacobkjaersgaardhansen/orgchart/README.md

 # orgchart
 This project aims to turn plain flat file organizational data into an easy and accessible overview of a complex organization.
-The project make heavy use of <a href="https://d3js.org/">D3.js</a>.
+The project consists of these files and makes heavy use of <a href="https://d3js.org/">D3.js</a>.

 ### data.csv
 Contains raw data about the organization in tabular form.
 Each department is linked to its parent department by the 'Parent Org ID' and 'Org ID' values.